AndrewBergstrom/hw_portfolio/README.md

 * I utilized sub-row and sub-columns while creating my about me card.

-Over all this was a challening project that really made me think hard about how I can utilize bootstraps grid system.
+Over all this was a challenging project that really made me think hard about how I can utilize bootstraps grid system.